IsNemoEqualTrue/monitor-table-change-with-sqltabledependency/README.md

 [![Install-Package SqlTableDependency](https://github.com/christiandelbianco/monitor-table-change-with-sqltabledependency/blob/master/img/NuGetSqlTableDependency.png)](https://www.nuget.org/packages/SqlTableDependency/)

-we start defining a C# model mapping table columns we are interested: these properties will be populated with the values resulting from any INSERT, DELETE or UPDATE operation.
-We do not need to define all table columns but just the ones we are interested in:
+we start defining a C# model mapping table columns we are interested: these properties will be populated with the values resulting from any INSERT, DELETE or UPDATE record table change operation.
+We do not need to specify all table columns but just the ones we are interested:

 ```C#
 public class Customer